StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 • From Baltimore: Dover Downs is about 95 miles northeast (~1.5 hours)

-• Best poker room: Casino at Delaware Park (the only active poker room in Delaware)
+• Poker: Casino at Delaware Park is the only active poker room identified in this guide.

-• Sports betting: Retail only at all three — mobile not available in Delaware
+• Sports betting: Retail sports betting is documented at all three facilities; verify current mobile rules.

 • Minimum age: 21 at all three casinos and for sports betting and online gaming